You are here:

 The core role of the governing board

-The handbook says the purpose of governance is to:
+The purpose of governance is to:

 ... provide confident, strategic leadership and to create robust accountability, oversight and assurance for educational and financial performance.